Brightness and gamma applet

 Source code

-Browse the source of the applet in the original repository.
+Browse the latest source of the applet in the Cinnamon Spices repository.

 Log In To Comment!